kevinohashi/php-riot-api/README.md

  - DECODE_ENABLED is true by default.
 If you want your returns to be pure JSON and not an associative array, set it to false
  - Take a look at testing.php for example code, including error handling, caching

+ - The default rate limiter will simply sleep until we're allowed to make a request to riot's API.
+If you want to override this, you can use your own custom handler by passing it into `riotapi`'s constructor.

 Functions
 ------------